sorentwo/soren-website/_posts/2021-05-18-using-oban-to-license-oban.md

 #### Access Controls and Auditing

-Access controls for authorization, authentication, and auditing landed in Web a little while ago.
+Access controls for [authorization][user], [authentication][auth], and
+[auditing][aud] landed in Web a little while ago.
 Obviously, we don't restrict access to the public demo, and all of the actions (deleting, pausing, scaling, etc.) are allowed.
 Regardless, we use a simple resolver module that is easily modified to restrict access while
 testing:

 ```elixir